 Workload deployed on Google Cloud

 Having different versions of the same workload helps in A/B testing.
-We can switch between different versions, shut down the instances of one & spin up the instances of others based on our needs.
+We can switch between different versions, shut down the instances of one and spin up the instances of others based on our needs.

 Now let’s move on to different types of workloads.